Exchange Control Notice Clause Samples

 Exchange Control Notice.
 The Employee must report any foreign investments (including Shares acquired under the Plan) to the Croatian National Bank for statistical purposes and obtain prior approval of the Croatian National Bank for bank accounts opened abroad.
 However, because exchange control regulations may change without notice, the Employee should consult with his or her personal legal advisor to ensure compliance with current regulations.
 It is the Employee’s responsibility to comply with Croatian exchange control laws.

 Exchange Control Notice.
-If the Employee holds foreign securities (including Shares) and maintains accounts abroad, the Employee may be required to file certain reports with the National Bank of Poland.
-Specifically, if the value of securities and cash held in such foreign accounts exceeds PLN 7 million, the Employee must file reports on the transactions and balances of the accounts on a quarterly basis.
-Further, any fund transfers into or out of Poland in excess of €15,000 must be effected through a bank in Poland.
+If the International Participant holds foreign securities (including shares of Common Stock) and maintains accounts abroad, the International Participant may be required to file certain reports with the National Bank of Poland.
+Specifically, if the value of securities and cash held in such foreign accounts exceeds PLN 7 million, the International Participant must file reports on the transactions and balances of the accounts on a quarterly basis.
+Further, any fund transfers in excess of €15,000 (or PLN 15,000 if such transfer of funds is connected with business activity of an entrepreneur) into or out of Poland must be effected through a bank in Poland.
 Polish residents are required to store all documents related to foreign exchange transactions for a period of five years.
+The International Participant should consult with the International Participant’s personal advisor(s) regarding any personal legal, regulatory or foreign exchange obligations the International Participant may have in connection with the International Participant’s participation in the Plan.